Dreaming About Your Own Death: Meaning

 Major Life Transformation

-The death represents the end of who you were, not who you are becoming.
-Something in your life is ending to make way for something new and transformative.
+The death stands for the end of who you were - not who you are becoming.
+Something is closing so a new chapter can open.

 Fear of the Unknown

-Dying in a dream can reflect deep anxiety about uncertainty, whether related to health, career, relationships, or the future in general.
+Dying in a dream can mirror worry about what comes next.
+Think health, work, love, or just the future in general.

 Letting Go of the Old Self

-These dreams often appear when you are shedding old identities, beliefs, habits, or ways of living.
-The death symbolizes the end of a chapter.
+These dreams show up when you are dropping old roles, beliefs, or habits.
+The death simply marks the end of a chapter.

 Psychological Perspectives